- About Us

 Data Source(s): National Water and Climate Center

 The NRCS provides a range of forecasts expressed in terms of percent of average streamflow for various exceedance levels.
-The forecast presented here is for the 50 percent exceedance level, and is referred to as the most probable streamflow.
+The forecast presented here is for the 50-percent exceedance level, and is referred to as the most probable streamflow.
 This means there is at least a 50 percent chance that streamflow will occur at the percent of average shown in Figure 13.
-The CBRFC provides a range of streamflow forecasts in the Colorado Basin ranging from short fused flood forecasts to longer range water supply forecasts.
+The CBRFC provides streamflow forecasts in the Colorado Basin ranging from short-fused flood forecasts to longer-range water supply forecasts.
 The water supply forecasts are coordinated monthly with NWCC.